matthewjburton/comfort-airlines/documents/test-plan.md

 ### /documents/tests

-Test data is stored in the _/documents/tests_ directory.
-Each module will have its own sub-directory within the _/tests_ directory.
+Test scripts and data are stored in the _/documents/tests_ directory.
+Each module has its own sub-directory within the _/tests_ directory.

 #### documents/tests/module

-Testers must create a new directory **named after the module** to store all of the test data
+Testers must create a new directory **named after the module** to store all of the test scripts and data

 ##### documents/tests/module/inputs